sebcoles/sebcoles.github.io/_posts/2024-04-23-about-lrqa.md

 From independent auditing, certification and training; to technical advisory services; to real-time assurance technology; to data-driven supply chain transformation, our innovative end-to-end solutions help our clients negotiate a rapidly changing risk landscape – making sure they’re shaping their own future, rather than letting it shape them.

+Services you might be interested in could be:

+- Quality Management ISO9001 Assessments
+- Information Security such as ISO27001
+- Privacy ISO27701
-Services you might be interested in could be ISO assessment such as Quality Management ISO9001, Information Security such as ISO27001 or Privacy ISO27701.
-LRQA also provide a suite of offensive and defensive cybersecurity services such as penetration testing, CISO consultancy and managed SOC services.
+- Offensive security such as Red Teams and Penetration Testing
+- Defensive cybersecurity services such as CISO consultancy and managed SOC services

 You can read about the full suite of LRQA services at [www.lrqa.com](www.lrqa.com).
 LRQA operate an internal employee referral scheme so if your interested in LRQA services (and want to support my work) I would appreciate it if you would let me connect you with the right people by dropping me a note below or emailing me at [seb_coles:outlook.com](mailto:seb_coles@outlook.com)!